vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   ::

-   curl -A "bitvijays" -i "http://IPAddress/example?parameter=' whoami'"
+   curl -A "bitvijays" -i "http://IPAddress/example?parameter='linux_command'"

   However, it is protected by a WAF, probably, try bash globbling techniques with ? and \*.
 Refer `Web Application Firewall (WAF) Evasion Techniques <https://medium.com/secjuice/waf-evasion-techniques-718026d693d8>`_ and `Web Application Firewall (WAF) Evasion Techniques #2 <https://medium.com/secjuice/web-application-firewall-waf-evasion-techniques-2-125995f3e7b0>`_ !
 Amazing stuff here!
   Also, it might be a good idea to test the command with ? on your local machine first then directly on the target.
+Also, sometimes, it adding a space before or after the linux_command might work like ' linux_command' or 'linux_command '

 * Similar to ls there is dir in linux.
 Try "dir -l" Might be helpful sometimes.